melindahiggins2000/web2/about/index.md

 This site is hosted by [github pages](https://pages.github.com) and version controlled via [Github for Windows client](https://windows.github.com/).

-Site Source is available on [github](https://github.com/gastonstat/gastonstat.github.io).
+Original Site Source available by [Gaston Sanchez at github](https://github.com/gastonstat/gastonstat.github.io) and you can fork my site at [Melinda Higgins at github](https://github.com/melindahiggins2000/web2).

 Unless specified otherwise, content on this site is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).